 We will continue to highlight to users how the site is financed – and if a paid link is used, where practical, give you an alternative, unpaid link.

 Companies cannot pay to appear on the site.
-Guides are written purely from a 'what's the best way to save money?' stance.
-Once the guides are finished, it's one of the team's job to see if they can find 'affiliate links' to the top products.
+Guides are written purely from a 'What's the best way to save money?' stance.
+Once the guides are finished, it's the commercial team's job to see if they can find 'affiliate links' to the top products.

 These look and work in the same way as normal links, but if someone clicks through, the link is tracked and may generate a payment to the site.
 The details vary – sometimes the payment's per click, per user, per application, per accepted application or any combination.

-Certain links in the forum posted by users (registered users can switch this on) have a software called "Skimlinks" added.
+Also, certain links in the MSE Forum posted by users have a software called Skimlinks added.
 This simply tracks the link to MSE.
 These look and work in the same way as normal links.
-If someone clicks through, the link is tracked and it may generate a payment to the site (see Skimlinks factsheet for more details).
+If someone clicks through, the link is tracked and it may generate a payment to the site (see our guide on Skimlinks for more details).

-We don't track individuals' data (unless we've asked you, where it's necessary for a specific service).
-Nor will we ever sell it to third parties, or pass it to MoneySupermarket without the individual user's permission.
+We don't track individuals' data (unless we've asked you, where it's necessary for a specific service, such as Cheap Energy Club).
+Nor will we ever sell it to third parties, or pass it to MoneySupermarket, without the individual user's permission.

 Doesn't this compromise the site?

 We don't believe so.
-The MoneySaving guides are written then, totally separately, paid links are looked for.
+The MoneySaving guides are written, then, totally separately, paid links are looked for.
 If no paying link is available, nothing in the guide changes.
 If the best is the best and doesn't pay, it stays the best.
-The link used is simply 'non-affiliated', ie, non-paying.
-Financial considerations do not impact inclusion in articles.
+The link used is simply 'non-affiliated' – in other words, non-paying.
+Financial considerations do not affect inclusion in articles.